Jack Grimmer: Wycombe Wanderers

 He signed a new three-year deal with Wycombe in August 2020.
 Wanderers took their battle against relegation to the last day of the 2020–21 Championship season, but ultimately occupied the final relegation spot.
 Grimmer finished third in the Supporters' Player of the Year award nominations, as voted for by fans online.
 He scored his first goal for the "Chairboys" on 11 January 2022, joking after the game that it was "quality over quantity" as his curved strike secured a 2–0 win at Bolton Wanderers.
 He played 30 games in the 2021–22 season and hoped to win his third play-off final.
 However, he was an unused substitute as Wycombe were beaten 2–0 by Sunderland.
 He featured 42 times in the 2022–23 season, though suffered concussion injuries in February and April.
 He signed a new one-year contract in April 2023.

 Grimmer played in the 2024 EFL Trophy final at Wembley, which ended in a 2–1 defeat to Peterborough United.
 He featured a total of 35 times during the 2023–24 season.
 In July 2024, and by now the club's longest-serving player, manager Matt Bloomfield named Grimmer as the Wycombe club captain following the departure of Joe Jacobson.
 He signed a new undisclosed-length contract in December.
 Bloomfield said he was "pivotal to the culture and values of what our club stands for".
 He was named the club's PFA Community Champion for the 2024–25 season.
 Head coach Mike Dodds praised Grimmer for his performance in the first leg of the play-off semi-final draw with Charlton Athletic.
 However, the second leg ended in defeat to end Wycombe's promotion ambitions.

+He fractured his back in a 1–1 draw with Cardiff City on New Year's Day 2026, and head coach Michael Duff said he "will not be back anytime soon".
+He appeared 44 times in the 2025–26 campaign, scoring three goals.